For Your Improvement is a must have for your library. I used it during my days in Corporate America and highly recommend it to my clients.

 It is a thorough assessment that identifies specific behaviors related to each skill.

-For Your Improvement lists specific ways you can improve: learning on your own, from more feedback and even learning from mistakes.
+For Your Improvement lists specific ways you can improve:

-For instance, at one point in my career I realized that I was a very poor listener.
-This weakness, if not addressed, could prove detrimental to my long-term success.
-The strategies listed her helped me identify and take actionable steps to improve my listening skills.
+This weakness, if not addressed, could prove detrimental to my long-term career success.
+The strategies listed here helped me identify and take actionable steps to improve my listening skills and become a better listener.

 Not only does this book include ways to develop competencies needed for success.
 It specifically identifies close to 20 Career Stallers and Stoppers.